Pennsylvania Diminished Value Claims

 Yes.
 Pennsylvania allows third party diminished value claims when another driver is responsible for the accident.
 If you were not at fault, you may pursue compensation for measurable loss in market value after repairs.

-Generally no, unless your policy specifically includes first party diminished value coverage.
+Generally no, unless your policy specifically includes first-party diminished value coverage.

-• Do insurance companies pay diminished value in Pennsylvania?
+• Do insurers pay diminished value willingly?

 Still have a question?